Rik is a physics teacher and engineer with a passion for all kinds of sci-fi movies and TV shows (particularly those that are just weird)!

-I'm fascinated by bad fashion and one of the the best places to find weird fashion and glamour is Science Fiction on TV and in the movies.
+I'm fascinated by bad fashion, and one of the the best places to find weird fashion and glamour is in science fiction shows and movies.

-Lets begin in 1936 with the movie Flash Gordon.
-The costumes were a wonderful mix of the then pre-war fashion, Startrek and traditional Chinese national dress (before the days of the Cultural Revolution).
-The movie has a marvelous phony melodramatic quality which reminds me of British pantomine.
+Let's begin in 1936 with the movie Flash Gordon.
+The costumes were a wonderful mix of the then pre-war fashion, Startrek, and traditional Chinese national dress (before the days of the Cultural Revolution).
+The movie has a marvelous phony melodramatic quality which reminds me of British pantomime.

 However, you can detect a subtle 1980s influence.
 If you look at the picture of Melody Anderson, the shoulder pads are reminiscent of Dallas and Dynasty and the 1980s power dressing thing.

-The Movie Forbidden Planet, made in the 1950s, is a parody on William Shakespeare's play The Tempest.
+The movie Forbidden Planet, made in the 1950s, is a parody of William Shakespeare's play The Tempest.

 The costume designers went for the miniskirt long before it was invented in the 1960s.